cristinae/WikiTailor/lump/lump-aq-textextraction/README.md

 -------

 This project includes classes to extract and manipulate text from files and sources that do not contain plain text.
-As it is now, text can be extracted from Wikitext (through JWPL and a local preprocessed copy of Wikipedia)
+As it is now, text can be extracted from Wikitext (through JWPL and a local preprocessed copy of Wikipedia) The extraction of Wikitext can be done conditional to its domain.

-TODO including other sources, such as doc, pdf, and the Web.

 VERSIONS
 --------